Fox2Code/FoxLoader/README.md

 ## Installation

 For client side installation, just run the jar file.
-Either by double clicking on it, or running `java -jar FoxLoader.jar`
+Either by double-clicking on it, or running `java -jar FoxLoader.jar`

 To run FoxLoader as a server just run `java -jar FoxLoader.jar --server`